HomePage Path

 Alton Castle is located in the village centre, off Castle Hill Road.
 15 miles east of Stoke-on-Trent, on the A50-A521-B5032.

 The site is a residential youth centre and is strictly private.
-You may view from outside the gates, of the centre.
+You may view from outside the gates, of the centre, check website for details.

 There is a car park.